 Get to Know Your Church… Around the World Being a part of St. Mark’s is about more than what happens at this particular corner in Yonkers.
 We are connected to a network of missions and ministries around our region and throughout the world.
 In the narthex (entryway) of the church are a couple of racks.
 These contain free publications from around our church body, including the Lutheran Witness (our synod’s monthly magazine) and Reporter (our newspaper).
 These are for you.
 Take and read; then pray for and support all the amazing ministries they portray.

-The New Issue of Portals of Prayer Is Now Available The April to June issue of Portals of Prayer is now here.
+The New Issue of Portals of Prayer Is Now Available The July to September issue of Portals of Prayer is here.
 This is a resource for daily devotions that is much beloved in our circles.
 If you haven’t used them yet, please give them a try.
 You can pick one up in the back of the church in either a pocket size or a large print edition.
 And don’t forget to take one to share with a friend.

 The Flower Chart is in the Narthex.
 Flowers on the Altar are $30.00 per Sunday.

 Stewardship Is More Than Money… It’ Your Health Have you ever stopped to think that taking care of your physical and emotional health is an act of stewardship?
 God has entrusted us with our bodies, minds, and hearts.
 A healthy diet, regular exercise, following a doctors recommendations… all of these can be part of a worshipful response to the grace of God in Christ.
 After all, he took on a human body, mind, and heart in order to redeem ours.
 Thanks be to God!
 (7)